Skip to Main Content

 Placing It in the National Picture

-The question serious wine-focused travelers ask when visiting Boston is where the city's leading cellar sits.
-For those accustomed to wine programs at destinations like Alinea in Chicago, Lazy Bear in San Francisco, Atomix in New York City, or Single Thread Farm in Healdsburg, Grill 23's 2,540-selection list represents a credible answer.
+For serious wine-focused travelers visiting Boston, Grill 23 offers a notable cellar.
+For those accustomed to wine programs at destinations like Alinea in Chicago, Lazy Bear in San Francisco, Atomix in New York City, or Single Thread Farm in Healdsburg, Grill 23's 2,540-selection list holds up well.
 The Star Wine List White Star, published December 2021, is the most direct external validation available from the database, and it positions the restaurant inside an international recognition framework rather than a local one.

-For context on the scale of ambition, it is worth noting what 14,825 bottles of inventory requires: dedicated climate-controlled storage, capital tied up in aging stock, and a procurement philosophy that looks years ahead.
+A cellar of 14,825 bottles requires dedicated storage, capital tied up in aging stock, and long-range procurement.
 Restaurants in international markets like Hong Kong or established American cities like New Orleans approach wine depth differently based on import costs and market demand.
 In Boston, where the dining public skews toward occasion dining and business entertaining, maintaining this inventory is a statement of long-term commitment to wine as a core identity pillar, not an amenity.

 Planning a Visit